ozakary/data-C60_ML/nep-ml_model/README.md

-     energy_test.out        # Predicted values of energy for structures in test.xyz energy_train.out       # Predicted values of energy for structures in train.xyz force_test.out         # Predicted values of forces for structures in test.xyz force_train.out        # Predicted values of forces for structures in test.xyz virial_test.out        # Predicted values of virial for structures in test.xyz virial_train.out       # Predicted values of virial for structures in test.xyz loss.out               # Terms of loss function during the training process logged every 100th iteration nep.txt                # The trained model parameter file run_results.out        # Log file of the training
+     energy_test.out        # Predicted values of energy for structures in test.xyz energy_train.out       # Predicted values of energy for structures in train.xyz force_test.out         # Predicted values of forces for structures in test.xyz force_train.out        # Predicted values of forces for structures in train.xyz virial_test.out        # Predicted values of virial for structures in test.xyz virial_train.out       # Predicted values of virial for structures in train.xyz loss.out               # Terms of loss function during the training process logged every 100th iteration nep.txt                # The trained model parameter file run_results.out        # Log file of the training